 The picture above shows a prospector and his donkey and was taken during the 1890’s gold rush at Grant’s Pass, Oregon.
 During the Gold Rush era in the Old West, the donkey was a popular beast of burden for the prospectors in these mountainous areas.
 When the boom ended, many were abandoned or escaped, and feral herds resulted.
 The donkey developed its reputation as being a stubborn animal during this time, but in fairness, the donkey is actually very intelligent, and simply must be treated differently than other animals.
 Rather than teach donkeys new skills, their owners must reach an understanding with them for things to go smoothly.

 How are donkeys different than horses?

-A wild donkey typically reaches up to 49 inches, but domesticated animals can range from 36″ (miniature donkey) to 56″ and over (mammoth jack).
+Donkeys and horses are completely different animal species and the most obvious difference is size.
+A wild donkey typically reaches up to 49 inches, but domesticated donkeys can range from 36″ (miniature donkey) to 56″ and over (mammoth jack).
 Their coats are often grey, brown, black, roan or broken-coloured and more rarely, white.
 Donkeys are known for their distinctive shoulder stripe and dorsal stripe, together called a “cross”, as well as for their large ears and loud braying voice.

 Besides being bred to others of their own kind, donkeys are also bred with horses and zebras.
 The offspring of a male donkey (jack) and a female horse is known as a mule; a female donkey (jennet or jenny) crossed with a male horse results in a hinny.
 Both types of offspring are usually sterile and cannot produce offspring of their own.
-A donkey/zebra pairing results in a zonkey, zebroid, zebrass, or zedonk.
+A donkey to zebra pairing will result in a zonkey, zebroid, zebrass, or zedonk.